 (equation 1)

 Response:

-Hg (μg kg-1 wet weight-1 )

-The concentration of Hg in fish is the response variable of interest in this study.
+Hg (μg kg-1 wet weight-1 ): The concentration of Hg in fish is the response variable of interest in this study.
 In aquatic ecosystems, Hg bioaccumulates with increasing fish size and trophic position.
 Furthermore, Hg is often elevated in sites upstream of dams.
 The wet weight of Hg will be used because this is the unit commonly reported in for consumption guidelines.

 Fixed effects:

 PC1: For each fish species, PC1 is a variable that summarizes the “size” of the fish (driven by fish length and weight).
-This is the main physical parameter which we are interested in as the predictor to test the hypothesis that mercury increases with increasing fish size.
+This is the main physical parameter which we are interested in as the predictor to test the hypothesis that Hg increases with increasing fish size.

-Sex: Fixed effect as there are 2 sexes, either male or female.
-The sexes may have different responses of mercury due to their relationship with PC1 or other biological differences between males and females.
+Sex: Fixed effect as there are two sexes (male and female).
+The sexes may have different responses to Hg due to their relationship with PC1 or other biological differences between males and females.

-Site: There are 3 sites, and we are interested in the difference between the sites - specifically, we want to investigate whether there is an increased slope in REF compared to NF or FF, due to mercury methylation upstream of the dam.
+Site: There are 3 sites, and we are interested in the difference between the sites - specifically, we want to investigate whether there is an increased slope in REF compared to NF or FF, due to potential increased Hg upstream of the dam.

 Random effects: